caihao24/caihao24/README.md

 - 🔭 I’m currently working on agricultural modelling for agriculture and food systems.
 - 🌱 I’m currently learning Partially Equilibrium models.
 - 👯 I’m looking to collaborate on any topic related to food system transformation.
-- 📫 How to reach me: hao_cai@zju.com
+- 📫 How to reach me: hao_cai@zju.edu.cn
 - 😄 Pronouns: He/Him